 Gear up for a skill that's in great demand!

-At this time we only offer our eight week day time program.
-This class is designed to allow you the opportunity to learn to drive semi trailer trucks and get into a rewarding truck driving career.
+We offer an eight week daytime program only.
+This class is designed to give you the opportunity to learn how to drive a semi-truck & trailer combination vehicle, preparing you for a rewarding truck driving career.

 This course covers much more than the basics in Commercial Drivers' Class A License training.
-Topics include safe driving, vehicle inspections and understanding FMCS Regulations.
-The course also addresses all CDL endorsements and truck controls, including shifting, driving, backing and cargo handling.
-Soft skills are taught, such as employer-employee relations, customer relations, trip planning and map reading.
-The training program breaks down into three segments:
+Topics include safe driving, vehicle inspections and understanding Federal Motor Carrier Safety Regulations.
+The course also addresses all CDL endorsements, truck controls, shifting, driving, backing and cargo handling.
+Skills such as employer-employee relations, customer relations, trip planning, map reading, and electronic logs are also taught.
+The training program consists of four segments:

-Upon successful completion of the program, you will be qualified to test at the Department of Motor Vehicles for a CDL Class A license and receive a certificate of completion.
+Upon receiving a passing grade you will be eligible to be tested by the Department of Motor Vehicles for a CDL Class A license.

 In the next five years, 1,764 new truck drivers will be needed and 757 will need to be replaced -- and that's just in Nebraska.
 These numbers represent a 29 percent increase in demand over the number of truckers needed in 2002.